orchestra-code/spyglasses-wordpress/readme.txt

 1. **AI agents and bots** visiting your site through user-agent detection
 2. **Human visitors from AI platforms** through referrer detection

 When AI-related traffic is detected, information about the visit is securely sent to the Spyglasses collector for analysis and reporting.
-You can also choose to block specific types of bots from accessing your site.
+You can also choose to block specific types of bots from accessing your site through your Spyglasses dashboard.

 ### Privacy & Transparency